 Symptoms of Mushroom Poisoning

-Category A mushrooms destroy cells, especially in the liver and kidneys and are the most toxic.
-Category B and C meanwhile affect the nervous system and category D cause stomach irritations.
+Category A mushrooms destroy cells, especially in the liver and kidneys, and are the most toxic.
+Category B and C meanwhile affect the nervous system, and category D causes stomach irritations.

 Due to the wide range of possible symptoms and the difficulty in identifying fungus, if your dog does eat mushrooms and shows any of the following signs, contact your vet immediately.